smitelli/scottsmitelli.com/templates/resume.md

 ### Miscellaneous Interests
 * Audio Production -- Freelance sound recording, editing, and mixing for independent films and shorts.
 * Photography -- Long-exposure night shots and time-lapse video sequences, shot digitally.
-* Technical Writing -- Articles with insights on audio topics and the peculiarities of the Internet.
+* Technical Writing and Drawing -- Articles and sketches with insights on audio topics and the peculiarities of the Internet.

 ## Professional Experience